Pluxbox/radiomanager-cli/docs/ItemApi.md

 Post a playlist, do not remove previously imported items

-Post a playlist, do not remove previously imported items
+Post a playlist with 'keep structure' method, but do not remove previously imported items

 ### Example